BYUCamachoLab/pyrolab/docs/user_guide/libraries.rst

 environment of choice.

 Configure ``thorlabs_kinesis`` to be able to locate the DLL's on import (avoids having to insert directories to PATH before importing).
+The Python wrapper searches for the DLL's in their default installation directory, but if you have a non-standard installation, you can set the environment variable ``THORLABS_DLL_PATHS`` to point to the directory where the DLL's are located.